 A new approach to x-ray optics fabrication is based on the single-step holographic fabrication of highly-efficient x-ray dispersion elements, as well as imaging optics, gratings, lenses and mirrors.
 In this investigation, the holographic recording of interference patterns produced by two coherent electromagnetic waves is used to create the desired transmission and reflection Bragg holographic structures in the soft x-ray region of less than 30 nm.
-For applications involving grazing incidence, an argon laser can suffice as a recording coherent source, while for generating normal incidence optics, x-ray laser radiation will be used to create the large number of Bragg multilayers (>1000).
+For applications involving grazing incidence, an argon laser can suffice as a recording coherent source, while for generating normal incidence optics, x-ray laser radiation will be used to create the large number of Bragg multilayers (1000).
 Unlike conventionally deposited multilayer films, these Bragg structures are quasi-sinusoidal in composition and thus eliminate the problems with discrete interfaces.
 As a result, such holographic optics possess superior mechanical and laser damage properties, higher operating efficiency, and is potentially more economical to be mass-produced.

-43. THIN-FILM COMPOSITE

-MEMBRANES FOR

-ARTIFICIAL PHOTOSYNTHESIS

-Carl C. Wamser Portland State University \$239,000 PORTLAND STATE UNIVERSITY Portland, Oregon 97207

-Date Started: July 15, 1985 Anticipated Duration: 3 years
+33. THIN-FILM COMPOSITE MEMBRANES FOR ARTIFICIAL PHOTOSYNTHESIS PORTLAND STATE UNIVERSITY Portland, Oregon 97207 Carl C. Wamser Portland State University Date Started: July 15, 1985 \$243,000 Anticipated Duration: 40 months